 - Crown fabrication.
 The dental laboratory fabricates your custom crown to match the color, shape, and contour of your natural teeth.
 This takes approximately 2-3 weeks.

 - Crown delivery.
-The final crown is placed, adjusted for perfect bite contact, and permanently secured.
+The final crown is placed, adjusted for comfortable bite contact, and securely attached.

 Your implant does not need special maintenance, but it does need consistent care: